kaushikb9/kb-hugo/content/ideas.md

 - Add email sibscription

 ## Blog about
-- Walk the talk, if not write your thoughts
+- Walk the talk, if not then write your thoughts
 - Handling burnout, finding motivation and pushing through chaos
+- Autonomy vs Alignment - the art of delegation
 - Role of a Tech Lead and how it is different from a Senior Engineer
 - Hiring an Engineering Manager.
 My expectations
 - Solving Tech Debt is so much more.
 Think about Product Debt as well